 They actually had us audition to be an elf and I submitted a self-tape.
 I guess they liked my audition and I got a callback to come in and do a table read for the role of Emma with all of the other actors.

-Was this your first professional acting role?
+Was Emma in 48 Christmas Wishes your first professional acting job?

 Yes.
 I had only ever been in school plays before landing the role of Emma.